Here’s a comprehensive list of proof elements you can use to ratchet up the persuasive power of your marketing.

 “Before and afters” are not limited to traditional industries such as weight loss, skin care and so on.

 If you’re in an industry where you deliver results over time, this can be one of the most effective proof elements in your entire toolkit.
-Here’s a before and after image for our own Google AdWords Management services:
+Here’s a before and after image for our own Google Ads Management services:

 17. Case Studies